Manishfoodtechs/sentora-2/README.md

 * Built in billing and administration module or enhanced client manager or a module for existing billing software*
 * Up to date third party apps
 * Installation coming with optimized config files and security settings
+* Mail deliverability optimization with dkim, dmarc, spf, spamassasin, clamav automatic settings upon account creation
 * API for central management of multiple installations
+* anti zombie usage.
+Not 100% sure how to approach this but IP reputation and outgoing traffic evaluation could be a thing.

 ## What's old